aminedev24/team/README.md

 2-notification system:

-whenever you click on the like button a notification apears
+whenever you click on the like button or add a comment on the post a notification apears

 3- profile change system